BNN-UPC/ignnition/docs_rst/quick_tutorial.rst

 Then, again, visit `link <http://localhost:6006/>`__ where you will observe the resulting computational graph.
-If you want more information regarding the interpretation of this graph, please visit :doc:`debugging assistant <debugging_assistant>`.
+If you want more information regarding the interpretation of this graph, please visit :ref:`debugging assistant <debugging_assistant>`.